luapower/libspng/libspng.md

 If no `accept` option is given or no conversion is possible, the image is returned in the native format, transparency not decoded, gamma not decoded palette not expanded.
-The only way to avoid this from happening is to accept a RGB(A) output format (conversion is always possible to those, see [table]).
+To avoid this from happening, accept at least one RGB(A) output format (conversion is always possible to those, see [table]).

 [table]: https://github.com/randy408/libspng/blob/master/docs/decode.md#supported-format-flag-combinations